The Cochlear Implant Experts

 Cochlear implants can be for both adults and children.

-With younger children that may be born deaf or have severe hearing loss, experts recommend that they are implanted as early as possible in order to not disturb their natural development.
+With younger children that may be born deaf or have a severe hearing loss, experts recommend that they are implanted as early as possible in order to not disturb their natural development.

 Request a Callback